Arrayán (TV series): Success

 The series became a success since its early chapters.
 And it retained high ratings throughout its path.
-According to its creators, the key weeas to have frames where a contemporary and urban Andalusia was drawn.
+According to its creators, the key was to have frames where a contemporary and urban Andalusia was drawn.
 These frames run through topics such as drugs, crime, immigration, human and romantic relationships, etc. Test of its success is receiving several awards, the most prominent being the Ondas Award for Best Spanish 2005 series "for being a pioneer in the genre of daily television drama in prime time with an outstanding success".

 Cancellation

 In July 2012 Radio y Televisión de Andalucía announced that due to budget cuts in the entity Arrayán will be canceled.
 On January 9, 2013 the last 5 episodes were aired.